After a seismic shock, surprising resilience

 No wonder, then, that almost all of this year’s survey of top-ranked real estate markets are in faster growing southern and western regions and away from the coasts.
 The two top-rated metro areas in the Emerging Trends survey, Nashville and Raleigh/Durham, each have fewer than 2.5 million people.

 Meanwhile, the large cities that dominated the list for years are now slipping.
 Several expensive markets, including Los Angeles, San Francisco and Washington, D.C., all failed to break into the top 10.
-Ratings for traditional investor favorites like San Francisco and Manhattan are tanking as high cost of living drives jobs and job-seekers to more favorable climes.
+Ratings for traditional investor favorites like San Francisco and Manhattan are tanking, as the high cost of living drives jobs and job-seekers to more favorable climes.
 Seattle was the last large or coastal metro area to top the list, in 2018.

 5. Tampa/St. Petersburg